Terra Incognita [Mage: The Awakening]

 After looking at the World, where do we go from here?
 Vote Atlantis to finally address the elephant in the room; the Time Before and the Fall.
 Vote Los Angeles to look at a specific example setting and its central Mystery.

-109 responses to “Terra Incognita [Mage: The Awakening]”
+109 thoughts on “Terra Incognita [Mage: The Awakening]”

 Anyway- Atlantis please.
 I really wonder how it will work in 2e.